chrisgrieser/gitfred/README.md

 	  releases page instead.
 	+ <kbd>⌥⏎</kbd>: Copy the repo URL.
 	+ <kbd>⌃⏎</kbd>: Clone the repo to a local folder and open in the Terminal.
 - Access your repositories via `gmy`.
+(Limited to the 100 repos last updated.)
 	+ <kbd>⏎</kbd>: If the repo is available locally on your device, open it in the terminal.
 Otherwise, open the repo's GitHub page.
 	+ <kbd>⌘⏎</kbd>: Open the repo's GitHub page.